CyVerse-learning-materials/container_camp_workshop_2018/docker/dockerintro.rst

 	Successfully built 40a121fff878
 	Successfully tagged upendradevisetty/myfirstapp:latest

-If you don't have the `alpine:3.5 image`, the client will first pull the image and then create your image.
+If you don't have the ``alpine:3.5 image``, the client will first pull the image and then create your image.
 Therefore, your output on running the command will look different from mine.
 If everything went well, your image should be ready!
-Run `docker images` and see if your image `$YOUR_DOCKERHUB_USERNAME/myfirstapp shows.
+Run ``docker images`` and see if your image ``$YOUR_DOCKERHUB_USERNAME/myfirstapp`` shows.

 .. _Run your image:

 3. Run your image

-The next step in this section is to run the image and see if it actually works.
+When Docker can successfully build your Dockerfile, test it by starting a new container from your new image using the docker run command.
+Don’t forget to include the port forwarding options you learned about before.

 .. code-block:: bash

 	$ docker run -d -p 8888:5000 --name myfirstapp $YOUR_DOCKERHUB_USERNAME/myfirstapp

-Head over to http://localhost:8888 and your app should be live.
+Head over to ``http://localhost:8888`` and your app should be live.

 |catpic|